Friendly Floatees spill: Legacy

 At least two children's books have been inspired by the Floatees.
 In 1997, Clarion Books published Ducky (ISBN 0-395-75185-3), written by Eve Bunting and illustrated by Caldecott Medal winner David Wisniewski.
 Hans Christian Andersen Award winner Eric Carle wrote 10 Little Rubber Ducks (Harper Collins 2005, ISBN 978-0-00-720242-3).

 In 1997 Black Swan published That Awkward Age (Transworld 1997, ISBN 978-0552996716), a comedy written by Mary Selby, in which several of the ducks are found off the Isle of Lewis, one then being purchased at auction and treated as a metaphor for perseverance.

 In 2003, Rich Eilbert wrote a song "Yellow Rubber Ducks" commemorating the ducks' journey.
 In 2011, he published the song as a YouTube video, Yellow Rubber Ducks.

 In 2011, Donovan Hohn published Moby-Duck: The True Story of 28,800 Bath Toys Lost at Sea and of the Beachcombers, Oceanographers, Environmentalists, and Fools, Including the Author, Who Went in Search of Them (Viking, ISBN 978-0-670-02219-9).

 On the 19th of February 2013, BBC mystery series Death in Paradise featured the spill as a plot point in the 7th episode of Series 2.

 On 20 June 2014, The Disney Channel and Disney Junior aired Lucky Duck, a Canadian-American animated TV movie that is loosely based on and inspired by the Friendly Floatees.

-In his 2014 poem collection The Cartographer Tries to Map a Way to Zion, poet Kei Miller dedicates a poem to the Friendly Floatees : "When Considering the Long, Long Journey of 28,000 Rubber Ducks".
+In his 2014 poem collection The Cartographer Tries to Map a Way to Zion, poet Kei Miller dedicates a poem to the Friendly Floatees: "When Considering the Long, Long Journey of 28,000 Rubber Ducks".

-The spill was referenced in a 2022 game "Placid Plastic Duck Simulator" as an "accidental duck experiment", which can be heard on the radio in between music.

-The toys themselves have become collector's items, fetching prices as high as $1,000.
+The toys themselves have become collector's items, fetching hundreds of pounds.